-I recently had a meeting with a large licensed online sportsbook about the advantages bitcoin brings.
+I recently had a meeting with a large licensed online sportsbook about the advantages crypto brings.
 I told them they will need to move to a 1% house edge to stay competitive.
-One of managers nearly spat out his drink amidst nervous laughter from others who exchanged glances across the table to check if I was serious.
+The managers laughed nervously and exchanged glances across the table to check if I was serious.

 Then they spoke with defensive indignation of the added value they give their customers justifying their current 4% edge.
-“The 1% edge is just temporary” I told them “the gambling industry will not stay at a 1% house edge”, they breathed a sigh of relief, “soon it will be 0%”.
+I told them “The 1% house edge is just temporary, soon it will be 0%”.
 This time the reaction was stunned silence.

 I went on to explain that

-- Bitcoin would eliminate almost all of their banking and finance costs.
+- Crypto would eliminate most of their banking and finance costs.

-- Data feeds, bots, decentralised autonomous organisations, multi signature transactions and provably fair gambling would disintermediate their risk management, market operations, grading, public relations and other functions.
+- Data feeds, bots, decentralized autonomous organizations, multi-signature transactions and provably fair gambling would disintermediate their risk management, market operations, grading, public relations and other functions.

-- Censorship resistant decentralised platforms such as Tor, MaidSafe and Namecoin DNS would remove the need for compliance and the huge cost burdens that come with it such as licence fees, taxes, know your customer procedures and all the fraud that comes with it.
+- Censorship-resistant decentralized platforms such as Tor, MaidSafe and Namecoin DNS would remove the need for compliance and the huge cost burdens that come with it such as license fees, taxes, know-your-customer procedures and all the fraud that comes with it.

-- There are developers and entrepreneurs interested in working on this almost for free, to innovate and stick it to the man or as a venture capital backed land grab.
-They do not demand a meeting room with a solid mahogany table, leather chairs and a panoramic view of the bay as was the case in that meeting room.
+- There are developers and entrepreneurs interested in working on this almost for free.
+They will do this to innovate and stick it to the man or as a venture capital-backed land grab.
+They do not demand a meeting room with a mahogany table and a panoramic view, as was the case there.

 “If you are getting something for free on the internet you are the product being sold.”